 1:20 hours from Seattle, 77 miles

-It won’t take too long to explore the main street of this cute town.
-Continue up Highway 11 to seaside oasis Taylor Shellfish for oysters on the bay.
-This is their Samish farm — a working processing plant — so be prepared for an unpolished experience that feels just as raw as the variety of delish shellfish.
-They have a great caesar salad and ceviche to compliment your oysters, and they also serve beer and wine.
-On a sunny afternoon, it’s really hard to beat the simplicity of an amazing view with the freshest seafood.
+They have an excellent Caesar salad and ceviche to compliment your oysters and serve beer and wine.
+On a sunny afternoon, it’s tough to beat the simplicity of a fantastic view with the freshest seafood.
 This is always a stop with my out-of-town guests (who eat shellfish).
-At the time of this writing (August 2021) they are open from noon to sunset, daily.
+At the time of this writing (Summer 2023), they are open daily from noon to 6 PM.

 Larrabee State Park